 Texas Congressional election heads to runoff with two Republicans in the lead

-Two Republicans will advance to a special election runoff in Texas' 6th congressional district, shutting out Democrats from competing in what they hoped would be a competitive seat in the Dallas-Fort Worth suburbs.
+Two Republicans are leading in Texas' 6th congressional district, likely shutting out Democrats out from from competing in the runoff in what they hoped would be a competitive seat in the Dallas-Fort Worth suburbs.

 Susan Wright was the top vote-getter on Saturday night.
 Her husband, Ron Wright, previously held the seat before dying from COVID-19 and a battle with lung cancer.